 Having a brother or sister with leukemia

 Siblings (brothers and sisters) of children with leukemia have a slightly increased chance (2 to 4 times normal) of developing leukemia, but the overall risk is still low.
 The risk is much higher among identical twins.
 If one twin develops childhood leukemia, the other twin has about a 1 in 5 chance of getting leukemia as well.
-This risk is even higher if the leukemia develops in the first year of life.
+This risk is much higher if the leukemia develops in the first year of life.

 Having a parent who develops leukemia as an adult does not seem to raise a child’s risk of leukemia.

 Lifestyle-related risk factors

 Lifestyle-related risk factors for some adult cancers include smoking, being overweight, drinking too much alcohol, and getting too much sun exposure.
-Lifestyle-related factors are important in many adult cancers, but they are unlikely to play a role in most childhood cancers.
+These types of factors are important in many adult cancers, but they are unlikely to play a role in most childhood cancers.

-Some studies have suggested that if a mother drinks a lot of alcohol during pregnancy it might increase the risk of leukemia in her child, but not all studies have found such a link.
+Some studies have suggested that a woman drinking a lot of alcohol during pregnancy might increase the risk of leukemia in her child, but not all studies have found such a link.

 Environmental risk factors